Home Blog

 Consult any healthcare experts listed below if you have insomnia.
 They will assist you in finding solutions.

 • Primary care physician.
 Your doctor will inquire about your sleep pattern and offer you recommendations.
 In addition to providing techniques for getting more restful sleep, they can also suggest a qualified expert specializing in sleep issues for you.
+Your physician may also recommend getting assessed for obstructive sleep apnea (OSA), a condition in which you sometimes stop breathing while sleeping.
+This is one of the key causes of insomnia.

 • Neurologist.
 Insomnia may be exacerbated by a neurologic condition like Parkinson’s disease or multiple sclerosis.
 A neurologic illness may present with the first indication of difficulty sleeping.
 Ask your primary care physician whether they can put you in touch with a neurologist who specializes in sleep medicine if they believe you need one.